encryption-alliance/unified-vault-format/vault metadata/README.md

 * `latestFileKey`: The _Key ID_ of the seed used to derive a file key for newly added files (changing it allows [key rotation](key-rotation.md))
 * `nameKey` (immutable): The _Key ID_ of the seed used to encrypt file names (will not change during key rotation)
 * `kdf` (immutable): A (fast) [KDF](../kdf/README.md) to derive purpose-built subkeys from the seeds.
 The key length depends on `fileFormat` and `nameFormat`
-* `salt` (immutable): A 32 byte random value for salted computations, particularly the [KDF](../kdf/README.md) which can be used to generate further salts or IVs, avoiding reuse.
+* `kdfSalt` (immutable): A 32 byte random value for salting the [KDF](../kdf/README.md) which can in turn be used to generate further salts or IVs, avoiding reuse.

 > [!IMPORTANT]
 > Implementors MUST make sure to leniently parse this JSON object in regards to unknown fields.
 Further fields MAY be added for vendor-specific use.